 To try to put it in some context, and this is a somewhat difficult concept to wrap one's head around, those links would drop what is termed 'link juice' – best understood as a drip of respect.
 So the websites linked to your website, therefore you must have been worth linking to, which made you relevant to what the searcher was seeking.
 And a site designed by quality web design companies helps a lot.

 As search engine optimization evolved as an industry (very rapidly and very lucratively), the main goal was obtaining inbound links.
 These links were not necessarily useful to a user.
 They operated for example as blog comments.
 So a blog article's comment section would fill up with irrelevant comments such as "nice job sir", with a link back to the commenter's website.
-What we call spam.
+What we call spam, which is of course an endemic modern day problem.

 The web itself evolved of course, and continues to, so has Google.
 Currently there are estimated to be over 400 ranking factors that go into where you sit.However there are a handful of said factors that primarily influence your website ranking .